daos-stack/daos/docs/admin/predeployment_check.md

 UID/GID to user/group names which are added to a signed credential and sent to the DAOS storage nodes.

-## Multi-rail/NIC Setup
+## Setup for multiple network links

-Storage nodes can be configured with multiple network interfaces to run multiple engine instances.
+With libfabric, it is not supported to aggregate (or stripe over) multiple network links as a single endpoint.
+So a single DAOS engine can only use a single network link.
+But when a storage node runs multiple engine instances, each engine instance can and should manage its own network link to achieve optimum performance.

-Some special configuration is required to use librdmacm with multiple interfaces.
+Some special configuration is required to configure the IP layer and to use librdmacm with multiple interfaces in the same IP network.

 First, the accept_local feature must be enabled on the network interfaces to be used by DAOS.
 This can be done using the following command (<ifaces> must